-According to Chapman et al. [9] and Theuwissen [5] the additional offset $I{Offset}$ of hot pixels or the dark current value, respectively, follows an exponential distribution, i.e. hot pixels with a lower amplitude are more likely to occur.
+According to Chapman et al. [9] and Theuwissen [5] the additional offset of hot pixels or the dark current value, respectively, follows an exponential distribution, i.e. lower values are more likely to occur.
 The exponential distribution's parameter $\mu = 0.15$ was estimated based on their data.

 In practice only very few defective pixels occur under normal conditions.
-At first we started with 1 defect/MP/year.
+At first we started the simulation with a defect rate of $1 \ defect/MP/year$.
 In conditions with higher radiation like high altitudes or if electrical stress is imposed to the sensor, the defect rates can become much higher.
-To account for such scenarios where higher defect rates might occur and as such a low defect rate had no impact on the recognition accuracy, we then decided to run our simulations with a rate of 4000 defects/MP/year, a time span of 10 years and time steps of 1 year.
+To account for such scenarios where higher defect rates might occur and as such a low number of defects had no impact on the recognition accuracy, we then decided to run our simulations with a rate of $4000 \ defects/MP/year$, a time span of 10 years and time steps of 1 year.

 We run the simulations for hot pixels only, stuck pixels only and combined stuck and hot pixels.
-To mitigate statistical fluctuations due to the random locations and amplitudes of the defects, all tests were run 5 times (except for FC and POC due to time constraints) and the mean is the final result.
-Only the probe images are aged but for NBIS and VF the experiments are also conducted with aged template images (using the same pixel defects as the probe images), denoted as TA.
-An application scenario where the template image are also aged is establishing a biometric database using an old sensor which already suffers from ageing effects.
+To mitigate statistical fluctuations due to the random locations and amplitudes of the hot and stuck pixels, all tests were run 5 times (except for FC and POC due to time constraints) and the mean of the EER/ZeroFMR/FMR1000 is the final result.
+Only the probe images were aged but some of the experiments were conducted with aged template images (using the same pixel defects as the probe images), denoted as TA.
+An application scenario where not only the probe but also the template image are aged is establishing a biometric database using an old sensor which already suffers from ageing effects.